offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Object Set Operations_TOPIC
 ```

-A negative part is an object that gets combined with an existing set of objects (same assembly), but it's purpose is to subtract areas of the existing objects.
+A negative part is an object that gets combined with an existing set of objects (same assembly_BS), but it's purpose is to subtract areas of the existing objects.
 Any region of the existing objects that intersect with the negative part are cut out during slicing.

 ![Bambu Studio Prepare screen negative part example](bambu_studio_prepare_negative_part_example.png) ![Bambu Studio Preview screen negative part example](bambu_studio_preview_negative_part_example.png)

 To add a negative part, right-click on an object to open the context-menu and navigate to **Add negative part** and select either a primitive or **Load...** to import a model.
-The negative part will be placed under an assembly along with the parts of the original object.
+The negative part will be placed under an assembly_BS along with the parts of the original object.

 As shown in the screenshots above, negative parts appear slightly transparent when viewed in the **Prepare** screen and can be manipulated just like any other object.
 However, in the **Preview** screen, any region of the existing objects that intersect with the negative part are cut out during slicing.